armada-alliance/cardano-heartbeat/docs/backup.md

 ### What is a 3-2-1 Backup Plan?

-Simple: 3 copies of all your stuff where 2 copies are on two different media types and one copy is completely offsite.
+Simple, 3 copies of all your stuff where 2 copies are on two different media types and one copy is completely offsite.
 This 3-2-1 backup plan is a great way to keep your Stake Pool and its essential data safe.

 ### Why Do I Need A Plan?